wiesu/Simple-To-Do-List-Python-Script/README.md

 - Delete tasks
 - View tasks
 - Save tasks to a file (`tasks.txt`) so they are available next time you run the program
+- It handles incorrect inputs, ensuring a better user experience

 ## How to Run